apaz-cli/pgen/README.md

 * Add a flag to warn on token/astnode kinds not used in the parser
 * Debug messages for parsing failures
 * Token/Node print functions
+* Segregate out lang-specific generated code from lang-independent

 ## License

 The license for `pgen` is GPLv3.
 The license applies only to the files already in this repository.
 The code that you generate using `pgen` belongs to you (or whoever has the copyright to the `.tok`/`.peg` files it was generated from.

 However, if you modify or distribute `pgen` itself then that must still follow the rules of the GPL.